Sapphirine/Gene-Pathway-Extraction/Readme.md

 7. Run the [main.ipynb](./main.ipynb) to replicate the results.

-## This is the Pipeline of TextCNN approach
+## This is the pipeline of TextCNN approach
 ![image](https://github.com/Sapphirine/Gene-Pathway-Extraction/blob/master/figures/TextCNN.png?raw=true)